• Skip to primary navigation

 Giant spring beauty

 The spring beauty pictured in this post will be similar to the vast majority of them I see, but, a few years ago Sam showed me something really interesting.
-If you go to open areas, say on the edge of the forest near your patch, it’s possible to find some plants that have migrated from the woods to the full sun, and can be much larger in size compared to the regular ones shown in this post.
-Side by side with the spring beauty grown in shade, it’s a fascinating comparison, and a testament to the power of what plants can achieve given more resources.
+If you go to open areas, say on the edge of the forest near your patch, it's possible to find some plants that have migrated from the woods to the full sun, and can be much larger in size compared to the regular ones shown in this post.

 Tubers

-In addition to the above-ground portion of the plant, spring beauty also has small tubers underneath, with a strong emphasis on the word “small”.
-They taste ok, but, considering the fact that the plant dies if it’s dug up, and large tubers are likely years old, combined with the fact that digging involves dirt, whereas harvesting leaves can be done with a simple pluck, I hardly think they’re worth harvesting, personally.
+They taste ok, but, considering the fact that the plant dies if it's dug up, and large tubers are likely years old, combined with the fact that digging involves dirt, whereas harvesting leaves can be done with a simple pluck, I hardly think they're worth harvesting, personally.

 A basket of spring beauty and ramp leaves

-Previous Post: « Grouse Scaloppini with Watercress and Bacon Vinaigrette
+« Grouse Scaloppini with Bacon Vinaigrette

-Next Post: Italian Nettle Breadcrumb Gnocchi »
+Italian Bread and Stinging Nettle Gnocchi »

 Reader Interactions